baubrun/Concessionnaire/README.md

 ---------------------------------------------

-This is a responsive front-end design.
+This is a responsive front-end design for a dealership.

 Demo: https://loving-jepsen-2cb651.netlify.app/